 If a doc won’t open, a couple of things may be wrong.
 Here is a highlight of the most common causes:

-- The file owner may not have assigned you permissions to view the doc.
+- The file owner may not have assigned you permission to view the doc.

 - You’re accessing the file from another Google Account but your usual account.